NAJADS: a self-contained framework for the direct determination of astrophysical J-factors: The NAJADS framework

 The dependence of our density estimator on the three described hyperparameters is also its most significant limitation.
 We chose to implement our own version of a density estimator in the default setup of {\tt NAJADS} solely to rely on a simple but stable algorithm over which we had full control, so that we could interpret our results easily and consistently.
 We acknowledge that other density estimators are already available to the community, that possibly outperform our own in both speed and accuracy.
 We stress that it is not the intention of this work to produce a novel, cutting edge density estimator to compete with other tools, but rather, to provide a consistent and complete framework for the numerical calculation of astrophysical J-factors in DM halos.
-Specifically in light of this consideration, we designed {\tt NAJADS} framework so that each module, and in particularly the density estimate, could be easily replaced by the user preferred algorithm.
+Specifically in light of this consideration, we designed {\tt NAJADS} in a modular way, so that it is already possible to call an external, alternative, modulus for the density calculation.
+We envision to further develop NAJADS in future works, expanding the code to include more options for the density estimation among the many available to the community, such as gaussian kernels methods, adaptive mesh grid algorithms and estimators exploiting the information on particle velocities in a full 6D analysis.